Good oral hygiene habits leave your mouth looking, feeling and smelling healthy.

 Custom-made mouth guards are the best way to protect your teeth during contact sports.
-Designed to fit perfectly, they work by distributing the force of impact over a much wider area.
-They should be snug and not require the wearer to ‘bite together’ to hold them in place.
+Their exact fit allows them to distribute the force of impact over a much wider area.
+They should be snug and not require ‘biting together’ to hold them in place.

 The importance of a properly fitted mouth guard in contact sports is well documented.
 We also recommend them for other ‘non-contact’ sports such as basketball and water polo, where stray arms and elbows can cause a lot of damage.